d4vidsha/shadow-dimension-game/README.md

 # Project 2: Shadow Dimension Game

 ## Overview
 This project implements level 0 and level 1 of Shadow Dimension, the game.
 This project utilises the Bagel library to draw the game window and handle user input.
 See the specifications for more details.
+The first commit of this project is imported from [project 1 repository](https://github.com/d4vidsha/swen20003-project-1/blob/master/README.md).

 ## Sources
 - This project is part of the University of Melbourne subject [SWEN20003: Object Oriented Software Development 2022](https://handbook.unimelb.edu.au/2022/subjects/swen20003).